Send in-app messages

 Enable Background Modes

-.
-This will enable the app to fetch the in-app notifications if the app is in the background state.
+We highly recommend enabling Background fetch and Remote notifications background modes from Signing & Capabilities.
+This enables the app to fetch in-app notifications when the app is in the background state.

-Share Silent push notification payload to SDK
+Share silent push notification payload to SDK

 extension AppDelegate {